ctera/ctera-python-sdk/docs/source/user_guides/Portal/GlobalAdmin.rst

    #.
 A time-range class, used to configure backups to run at a specific time. :py:class:`cterasdk.common.types.TimeRange`
    #.
 Enumerator containing applications supported for backup. :py:class:`cterasdk.common.enum.Application`
    #.
 A named tuple defining a platform and a software version. :py:class:`cterasdk.core.types.PlatformVersion`
    #.
-Enumerator containing a list of platforms. c:py:class:`cterasdk.core.enum.Platform`
+Enumerator containing a list of platforms. :py:class:`cterasdk.core.enum.Platform`

 .. code-block:: python